 - homeschool discussion forum community with its endless advice and suggestions to reconsider everything with the miracle product,

-- your whiny kid,
+- their whiny kid,

 - the best friend home educator who does it all effortlessly and bakes bread from scratch, too,

-- the books you read about learning.
+- the books they read about learning.

 If you find that you doubt yourself regularly, identify where those voices come from.
 Is it the “ghost-of-public-school-past” on your left shoulder, whispering in your ear, reminding you of what you did in school that you aren’t doing with your kids?